 Looking back to how my journey with Python has been, I can’t believe how quickly I picked it up and was able to write small programs of my own.
 About four weeks after I had initially started with Python, I already had my first web application up and running.
 It wasn’t anything too fancy, but it was an excellent starting point for further ideas and development.

 After setting new priorities, it was no problem for me to dedicate the time to Python.
 Try the Pomodoro approach, for example: work in 25-minute intervals with short breaks in between.
-All that matters is that you start and keep going!
+Just remember: all that matters is that you start and keep going!

 Now it’s your turn!
 To find the best way to learn Python, check out this post with 20 of the best resources to learn Python as a beginner.
 Have fun!